Date of Degree

 Excesses of (210Pb) over (226Ra) were measured in the most mafic and silicic samples at Augustine, whereas intermediate samples had either equilibrium (210Pb/226Ra) or small 210Pb deficits.
 The excesses in the basaltic andesites were likely generated during degassing within a compositional boundary layer.
 Excesses in high silica samples were likely produced by localized degassing through porous networks of vesicles.

 Copyright 2011 Jennifer Ann Thompson

 Thompson, Jennifer Ann.
-"Uranium series analysis of 2006 Augustine volcanics: an investigation into the timescales of magmatic processes." master's thesis, University of Iowa, 2011.
+"Uranium series analysis of 2006 Augustine volcanics: an investigation into the timescales of magmatic processes."
+MS (Master of Science) thesis, University of Iowa, 2011.